wp-plugins/flyzoo/readme.txt

 Grab your chat now, starting **as low as $1.9/month** for the yearly subscription!

-Try it free for 14 days (no credit card required) and cancel, upgrade or downgrade your subscription at any time.
+Try Flyzoo free for 14 days (no credit card required).
+Upgrade, downgrade or cancel your subscription at any time.

 Save up to 33% for the yearly subscriptions!

-= I need more time for testing, can you extend my trial period? =
+= I need more time to test the chat, can you extend my trial period? =

 Sure!
 Just write us and we'll glad to extend your trial.